bbauska/Coursera-Bootstrap/readme.md

 This is for a medium sized screen.

-Now if you want to look at the same view for an extra small or small screen sizes, if you\'re using Chrome, then Chrome has the developer tools that you can turn on by clicking on the view developer tools, and when the developer tools come up, you will notice, let me reduce the size here.
+Now if you want to look at the same view for an extra small or small screen sizes, if you&apos;re using Chrome, then Chrome has the developer tools that you can turn on by clicking on the view developer tools, and when the developer tools come up, you will notice, let me reduce the size here.